John Tu

-John Tu (杜紀川 (Dù Jìchuān, Tu Chi-ch'uan); born August 12, 1941) is a Chinese-American billionaire businessman and philanthropist.
+John Tu (杜紀川 (Dù Jìchuān, Tu Chi-ch'uan); born August 12, 1941) is a Taiwanese-American billionaire businessman and philanthropist.
 He is the co-founder of Kingston Technology.

-Early life
+Early life and education

-John Tu was born in Chongqing, China.
+John Tu was born in Chongqing, China in 1941.
 He was the son of an official in China's Nationalist government.
-He moved to Shanghai with his parents in 1945, before going to Taiwan two years later as the Chinese civil war neared the coast.
-John felt totally lost at school.
-He describes himself as a mediocre student unable to attend the best Chinese colleges.
-Therefore, John moved in 1960 to Germany.
-He wanted to study electrical engineering, but John didn't know how to speak German.
-He knew how to speak a few sentences in English.
-So after several weeks, he went out on the street to find someone who spoke English.
-A biker led him to a priest who had lived in China, and sent him to a language school in Munich.
+He moved to Shanghai with his parents in 1945, before going to Taiwan two years later as the Chinese Civil War neared the coast.

+Tu moved in 1960 to West Germany to study electrical engineering, and was educated at a language school in Munich.
 In Germany at that time, a two-year apprenticeship was required for everyone, so he worked at a shipbuilding factory.
 After working there for two years, he studied electrical engineering at the Department of Electrical Engineering and Information Technology of the Technische Hochschule Darmstadt in Germany and graduated in 1970.
 He then went to work for Motorola in Wiesbaden, Germany.
 In 1971 he moved to California.

 Career

-In 1982, he co-founded Camintonn with David Sun. in 1986, they sold it for $6 million and founded Kingston Technology.
+In 1982, he co-founded Camintonn with David Sun.
+In 1986, they sold it for $6 million.
+They then lost most their money in the 1987 stock market crash and founded Kingston Technology later that same year.
 In 1996, they sold 80 percent of the company to Softbank for $1.5 billion, before buying it back in 1999 for $450 million.